Smart Search Recommendation: Configuring Default Filters

 To add and configure a new filter condition:

-Go to Smart Search Recommendation > Filter > Default filter.
+- Go to Smart Search Recommendation > Filters > Default filter.

 -